-Students for Sensible Drug Policy (SSDP) is the only international network of students dedicated to ending the war on drugs.
-At its heart, SSDP is a grassroots organization, led by a student-run Board of Directors.
-We create change by bringing young people together and creating safe spaces for students of all political and ideological stripes to have honest conversations about drugs and drug policy.
-Founded in 1998, SSDP comprises thousands of members at hundreds of campuses in countries around the globe.
+Students for Sensible Drug Policy (SSDP) is the largest national youth-led network dedicated to ending the War on Drugs.
+At its heart, SSDP is a grassroots organization, led by a Board of Directors primarily elected by and from our student and youth members.
+We bring young people of all political and ideological orientations together to have honest conversations about drugs and drug policy.
+We create change by providing a platform where members collaborate, communicate, share resources with, and coach each other to generate policy change, deliver honest drug education, and promote harm reduction.
+Founded in 1998, SSDP is comprised of thousands of members in hundreds of communities around the United States.

-SSDP mobilizes and empowers young people to participate in the political process, pushing for sensible policies to achieve a safer and more just future, while fighting back against counterproductive Drug War policies, particularly those that directly harm students and youth.
+SSDP mobilizes and empowers young people to participate in the political process, pushing for sensible policies to achieve a safer and more just future.
+SSDP does this while fighting back against counterproductive policies – in particular, those that directly harm students and youth.

-SSDP neither condones nor condemns drug use, rather we respect the right of individuals to make decisions about their own health and well-being.
-We encourage honest conversation about the realities of the drug war.
+SSDP neither condones nor condemns drug use.
+Instead, we respect the right of individuals to make decisions about their own health and well-being.
 We promote youth civic engagement as a critical tool in reforming drug policy.
 SSDP respects the diverse experiences and identities of our constituents.
-We develop leaders who advocate for policy changes based on justice, liberty, compassion and reason.
+We develop leaders who advocate for policy changes based on justice, liberty, compassion, and reason.

 SSDP’s Structure as a Grassroots Organization

-Legally, SSDP consists of two separate, distinct entities – Students for Sensible Drug Policy Foundation and Students for Sensible Drug Policy Inc. The former, as a 501(c)3 organization, engages in education and outreach.
+Legally, SSDP consists of two separate, distinct entities – Students for Sensible Drug Policy Foundation and Students for Sensible Drug Policy Inc. The former – as a 501(c)(3) organization – engages in education and outreach.
 Donations to SSDP Foundation are tax-deductible.
-SSDP Inc, as a 501(c)4 organization, engages in advocacy, or attempts to effect change to law and policy.
-Accordingly, donations to SSDP Inc are not tax-deductible.
+SSDP Inc. – as a 501(c)(4) organization – engages in advocacy or attempts to affect change to law and policy.
+Accordingly, donations to SSDP Inc. are not tax-deductible.
 Click here to read SSDP Foundation’s bylaws.